OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/diagnosing-issues.md

 ---

 :::warning
-The VM extension is depreciated and will be unsupported from 2021.
+The VM extension is deprecated and will be unsupported from 2021.
 :::

 ## Diagnosing Issues {#AzureVirtualMachines-Diagnosingissues}